Dviejopomata/bigchaindb_poc/README.md

-## Proof of concepto for BigchainDB
+## Proof of concept for BigchainDB

 ### Install the requirements
 ```bash